siddhant-pawar/java_project/README.md

 5. The `paint()` method is overridden.
 This method is called by the applet container to paint the applet's graphical interface.
 Here, a loop is used to repeatedly draw the image of the car at different x-coordinates.
 The `drawImage()` method is used to draw the image on the applet's graphics object (`g`).
 The `this` keyword refers to the current instance of the applet.

 6. Inside the loop, there is a `Thread.sleep(50)` statement.
 This pauses the execution of the loop for 50 milliseconds, creating a delay between each iteration of drawing the image.
 This gives the effect of the car moving horizontally across the applet.

-Note: This code is written for an applet, which is an older technology.
-Applets are not widely used anymore due to security concerns and the popularity of web technologies like HTML5 and JavaScript.